mobxjs/mobx/docs/actions.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Wrap handlers in `action`-->

-Promise resolution handlers are handled in-line, but run after the original action finished, so they need to be wrapped by `action`.
+Promise resolution handlers are handled in-line, but run after the original action finished, so they need to be wrapped by `action`:

 ```javascript
 import { action, makeAutoObservable } from "mobx"